OSPF Version 2 (RFC1247)

 RFC 1247 OSPF Version 2 July 1991

-from the Bellman-Ford base used by traditional internet routing
+from the Bellman-Ford base used by traditional internet routing protocols.

-the rest of the OSPF working group for the ideas and support they have given to this project.
+The author would like to thank Rob Coltun, Milo Medin, Mike Petry and the rest of the OSPF working group for the ideas and support they have given to this project.

 1.1 Protocol overview

 OSPF routes IP packets based solely on the destination IP address and IP Type of Service found in the IP packet header.
 IP packets are routed "as is" -- they are not encapsulated in any further protocol headers as they transit the Autonomous System.
 OSPF is a dynamic routing protocol.
 It quickly detects topological changes in the AS (such as route...